stevannetto/EFI-ASROCK-Z690M-ITX-AX/README.md

 ### Notes:

-- For CPU supporting E-cores you might want to enable/disable thr SSDT sections in config.plist.
+- For CPU supporting E-cores you might want to enable/disable the SSDT sections in config.plist.
-- Both the integrated Intel AX wifi or Fenvi Broadcom cards should work fine.
+- Both the integrated Intel AX wifi or Fenvi Broadcom cards should work.